 originally posted on Concept Hub

 The health of an organization is directly impacted by cash flow.
 We have all experienced this first-hand through the past years of this recession.
-Many organizations are now starting to look at social media as a low cost way to accomplish some business goals.
-But your social media efforts should not just be measured by the dollars that are flowing out of our door, but also by the dollars flowing into the doors.
+Many organizations are now starting to look at social media as a low-cost way to accomplish some business goals.
+But your social media efforts should not just be measured by the dollars that are flowing out of our door, but also by the dollars flowing through the doors.